 Happens for a number of reasons, e.g. the weather deteriorates at the arrival airport, BBB.
 The decision on whether to expect to continue to the original station or not will depend on the circumstances of the event e.g. the practicalities of terminating the service at CCC.
-It is assumed not necessary to provide a message for the now non-operating AAA-BBB leg because this status of this leg can be derived from BBB being in the

-PlannedArrivalAptHistory field but with BBB not the last station held in the list.
+It is assumed not necessary to provide a message for the now non-operating AAA-BBB leg because the status of this leg can be derived from BBB being in the PlannedArrivalAptHistory field but with BBB not the last station held in the list.

-DEP AIRPORT REPEAT NUMBER FLIGHT STATION SEQUENCE TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA 1 AAA/CCC Off Blocks / Take Off DV BBB / CCC
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA BBB 1 Flying to CCC Off Blocks / Take Off DV BBB / CCC

-1.3.3 Divert, Land, then Continue to Original Destination
+C1.3.3 Divert, Land, then Continue to Original Destination